capytaine/capytaine/docs/user_manual/post_pro.rst

                                wavelength=True,
                                wavenumber=True)

-    Zi = velocity_impedance(data)
+    Zi = impedance(data)

 Note that we assigned the inertia and stiffness to attributes of :code:`body` called :code:`mass` and :code:`hydrostatic_stiffness`.
-These are the name expected by the :code:`velocity_impedance` function to compute the impedance matrix.
+These are the names expected by the :code:`fill_dataset` and :code:`impedance` functions to compute the impedance matrix.

 By simple extension of incorporating the excitation transfer function response amplitude operator (RAO)::